ogdento/alertwatch/README.md

 The chronos code strips down the UI on the watch to the barest essentials - showing the time and allowing to select and send an alert.

 ## Raspberry Pi
-The raspberry pi is responsible for sending email notification(s) when an alert event is received from the watch, and the code for it lives in /home/alerter.
+The raspberry pi is responsible for sending email notification(s) when an alert event is received from the watch.
+I booted up a fresh install of Raspbian and created an ~/alerter folder to house my code.

-There's an "alerter.py" script that runs at startup to listen for chronos events, and it is based on the following code: https://web.archive.org/web/20130222052925/http://chemicaloliver.net/programming/receiving-ti-ez430-chronos-button-presses-in-processing-and-python/
+Inside the ~/alerter folder is an "alerter.py" script that runs at startup to listen for chronos events, and it is based on the following code: https://web.archive.org/web/20130222052925/http://chemicaloliver.net/programming/receiving-ti-ez430-chronos-button-presses-in-processing-and-python/

 When an "S1" button press is received, alerter executes "sendalert.py" which calls a function in "email_handler.py" to actually send the email.
 The recipients are hard-coded in sendalert.py.
 Email_handler.py uses the smtplib, MIMEMultipart and MIMEText libs to handle sending - more info and instructions can be found here: